Early Detection of Myocardial Infarction in Low-Quality Echocardiography: Conclusions

 The developed scheme aims for an objective and operator independent assessment by providing quantitative measurements for the LV wall motion and segment areas.
 Cardiologists diagnose patients with prior knowledge, such as medical history, gender, and age.
 Additionally, they look at the other echo views; therefore, they can interpret the movement and functionality of the heart in more detail.
 Hence, the performance of the developed scheme can further be improved, e.g., if the proposed features are fused together from other views, such as apical 2-chamber (A2C) and the three circular views.

 The proposed features are explicitly comprehensive since the features extracted from the segmented wall are mimicking the way that a medical expert interprets the echos.
 Therefore, the proposed features are valuable not only from the engineering point of view but also from a medical perspective.
-Additionally, the distinct visual outputs of the method, i.e., color coded segments on the LV wall illustration, segment and endocardial boundary points displacement curve, and segment area curve plots can be crucial to the cardiologists for a better and objective assessment.
-Finally, the HMC-QU dataset along with ground-truth masks and segment labels will now be publicly available for the research community.
-This will not only be the first benchmark dataset that is publicly available for the research community, compared to the relevant studies in this area, it is also the largest collection ever compiled with both normal echos and echos of both male and female acute MI patients at different ages.
+Additionally, the distinct visual outputs of the method, i.e., color-coded segments on the LV wall illustration, segment and endocardial boundary points displacement curve, and segment area curve plots can be crucial to the cardiologists for a better and objective assessment.
+The limitation of this study is that the proposed approach consists of three sequential stages for MI detection.
+In the future, our focus will be developing an end-to-end system to detect MI.
+Finally, the HMC-QU dataset along with ground-truth masks and segment labels is publicly available for the research community.
+HMC-QU is the first benchmark dataset that is publicly available for the research community compared to the relevant studies in this area, and it is also the largest collection ever compiled with both normal echos and echos of both male and female acute MI patients at different ages.